 Other Benefits and Perquisites.
 Our executive compensation program includes other benefits and perquisites as more fully reflected in the table set forth below titled "All Other Compensation."
 These benefits and perquisites are reviewed annually by the Compensation Committee with respect to amounts and appropriateness.
-Currently, the benefits and perquisites which the named executive officers are eligible to receive fall into four general categories (which are described in more detail below): (i) retirement benefits pursuant to our executive retirement agreement in the case of Dr. Zoley and pursuant to our senior officer retirement plan in the case of the other named executive officers; (ii) benefits under the deferred compensation plan; (iii) value attributable to life insurance we afford our named executive officers beyond that which is offered to our other employees generally; and (iv) travel and entertainment perquisites, such as an automobile allowance, club dues and personal use of the corporate aircraft.
+Currently, the benefits and perquisites which the named executive officers are eligible to receive fall into four general categories (which are described in more detail below): (i) retirement benefits pursuant to our executive retirement agreement in the case of Dr. Zoley and pursuant to our senior officer retirement plan in the case of the other named executive officers; (ii) benefits under the deferred compensation plan; (iii) value attributable to life insurance we afford our named executive officers beyond that which is offered to our other employees generally;

+and (iv) travel and entertainment perquisites, such as an automobile allowance, club dues and personal use of the corporate aircraft.
 For 2024, Dr. Zoley was allotted thirty (30) hours of personal use of the corporate aircraft and Mr. Evans was allotted fifteen (15) hours of personal use of the corporate aircraft.

 Senior Officer Retirement Plan.
 Messrs.
 Evans, and Black participated during 2023 in our senior officer retirement plan, which is offered to our senior officers.
 The senior officer retirement plan is a defined benefit plan and, subject to certain maximum and minimum provisions, provides for the payment to the officer of a monthly retirement benefit based on a percentage of the officer's final average annual salary earned during the employee's last five years of credited service (excluding bonus) multiplied by the employee's years of credited service.
 A participant will vest in his or her benefits under the senior officer retirement plan upon the completion of ten (10) years of service.
 The amount of benefit increases for each full year beyond ten (10) years of service except that there are no further increases after twenty-five (25) years of service.
-The maximum target benefit under the senior officer retirement plan is 45% of final average salary.
+The maximum target benefits under the senior officer retirement plan is 45% of final average salary.
 Reduced benefits are payable for lesser service and early retirement.
-Benefits under the senior officer retirement plan are offset 100% by social security benefits received by the officer and are computed on the basis of a straight-life annuity.
-The plan also provides for pre-retirement death and disability benefits.
+Benefits under the senior officer retirement death and disability benefits.
 Amounts owing under the plan are payable from the general assets of the Company.

-Mr. Calabrese is not eligible for retirement benefits under the senior officer retirement plan based on his prior employment and retirement, which resulted in Mr. Calabrese taking his benefits at that time.
+Mr. Calabrese is not eligible for retirement benefits at that time.
 There were no changes to the Senior Officer Retirement Plan in 2023.